ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 -   `source_file` (`LowCardinality(String)`) - Source file from which the logging was done.
 -   `source_line` (`UInt64`) - Source line from which the logging was done.

-## system.query\_log {#system_tables-query_log}
+## system.query_log {#system_tables-query_log}

-Contains information about executed queries.
+Contains information about executed queries, for example, start time, duration of processing, error messages.

-Here are the parametres of each query:

-- processing start time,
-- duration of processing,
-- error messages,
-- and other information.

 To log queries you need to: